Quick Answer

 Practical Steps When Moving to Cyprus

-Step 1: Identify exit tax exposure in your home country before you leave — consult a local tax advisor with cross-border experience.
+Step 1: Identify exit tax exposure in your home country before you leave, consult a local tax advisor with cross-border experience.
 Step 2: Apply for deferral where available (EU exit tax directive requires EU countries to offer deferred payment for intra-EU moves).
-Step 3: Establish genuine Cyprus tax residency before completing any asset disposals — the timing of residency change relative to the sale date is critical.
+Step 3: Establish genuine Cyprus tax residency before completing any asset disposals, the timing of residency change relative to the sale date is critical.
 Step 4: Keep documentation of your Cyprus residency ties: property or lease, bank account, utility bills, business registration, and the Cyprus Tax Residency Certificate issued by the Tax Department.

 Free, no commitment

-Tell us your situation and we'll connect you with our specialist expat advisory firm in Cyprus.
-They have years of experience managing relocations like yours.
+Tell us your situation and we'll connect you with our specialist expat advisory in Cyprus: Non-Dom tax, company setup and residency, done for you.
+Free consultation, no commitment.